Preparing for social science research studies is a science in itself.

-More important than what the practices are is how they are implemented.
-Every SoundRocket employee is empowered to review and question the quality of our product/service - including the ability to step forward and raise a concern prior to study launch.
+The most important piece of the seven areas of practice is their method of implementation.
+Every SoundRocket employee is empowered to review and question the quality of our product/service - including the ability to raise a concern prior to study launch.
 We all share responsibility for the successes and failures together.

 The SoundRocket Seven Practices

-THREE: Study MethodologY
+THREE: Study Methodology

 Every SoundRocket study is reviewed by a methodologist.
 With a known data outcome defined, the study methodology must meet data goals and determine/communicate trade-offs.
 Study Methodology keeps our focus on the reduction of survey errors (sampling, measurement, coverage, non-response).